 Perineal urethrostomy surgery is most commonly recommended in the following situations.

-• A urethral obstruction within the penis that cannot be removed.
+• A urethral obstruction that cannot be removed.
 The most common treatment for urethral obstructions is using a urinary catheter.
 Your vet would pass this catheter through the external opening of the urethra, forcing any stones or mucus within the urethra into the bladder.
 At that point, they can be managed using medication or surgery.
 If this method cannot clear the blockage, then perineal urethrostomy surgery may be required to allow the cat to urinate.

-Importance of Veterinary Consultations and Preparations
+Importance of Veterinary Consultations & Preparations

 Before opting for perineal urethrostomy surgery, it is crucial to have a thorough consultation with a veterinarian to receive a proper diagnosis and assessment of the cat's health through a physical examination.